tanjiya/CrudUsingPdoInPhp/README.md

 <h2>Upload Image:</h2>

-- Need to create a folder name **uploads** in the clonned directory.
+- Need to create a folder name **uploads** in the clonned directory to get the upload file work.
 - Folder heirarchy are given below.

 <h2>Folder hierarchy:</h2>